njohnso6/nia_snakemake_class/05_advanced/A.md

 # Being a good Biowulf Citizen

 Snakemake makes launching a slew of 1000s of jobs as easy as hitting a few keys.
-Unfortunately, what feels best for you is not always the best for other Biowulf users.
+Unfortunately, what feels best for you is not always the best for other Biowulf users (or yourself).

 <img width="999" alt="Screenshot 2024-09-26 at 1 21 01 PM" src="https://github.com/user-attachments/assets/fab0b47c-1a94-45c0-88d8-d7b4fc811d58">